 Delaware Personal Injury Statute of Limitations

-In Delaware, there is a time limit, known as the statute of limitations, for filing a personal injury lawsuit.
-This limit is two years from the date of the accident that caused the injuries.
-If you miss this deadline, you may not be able to seek compensation for your injuries or hold the responsible party liable for the accident.
+Delaware has a time limit, known as the statute of limitations, for filing a personal injury lawsuit.
+This limit is two years from the accident that caused the injuries.
+If you miss this deadline, you may be unable to seek compensation for your injuries or hold the responsible party liable for the accident.

 Discovery Rule Exception